winosaure/MilightAPI/README.md

 # MilightAPI

-PHP implementation of Milight v6 API
+## About

+This library provide an high level abstraction of different Milight bulb.
+This is written in PHP and it's working with V6 API of limitessled.

+/!\ Currently Only RGBWW led bulb are supported.
+Feel free to contribute and add new command.

-Example of use :
+## Example of use
 ```php
 <?php